Arjun-G-Ravi/AI-Notes/01_Machine Learning/05_Model Evaluation/02_Evaluation Criterion.md

       High precision => if prediction == Positive: result = Positive  # says +ve only if sure

-- Recall is the ratio of correct positive predictions to the overall number of correct predictions in the dataset.
+- Recall is the ratio of correct positive predictions to the overall number of "True" answers in the dataset.
 ```Recall = TP/ (TP+FN)```

       High recall => if  result == Positive: prediction = Positive # says +ve if there is a chance